CojocaruAlexandraFlavia/CarSalesCompany-Database/README.md

 # Car Sales Company Database

-Database Management Systems project where the database stores all the car models, clients and their acquisitions.
+Database Management Systems project where the database stores all the car models, clients and their purchases.

   *Requirements*:
 1. Briefly present the database (its usefulness).